 - (1) This amount is the aggregate dollar value that would have been realized if the options under option-based awards had been exercised on the vesting date.
 It is determined by the difference between the exercise price of the option and the market price of the underlying Shares on the date of vesting.
 If the option was not in-the-money then a NIL value was assigned. - (2) This amount is the aggregate dollar value realized upon vesting of the RSUs on the vesting date.
-It is determined by multiplying the number of vested RSUs by the market price of the underlying Shares on the date of vesting. - (3) Scott Smits was appointed as Vice President of Exploration on January 26, 2022, replacing Mr. MacDonald. - (4) Janek Wozniewski was appointed as Vice President of Operations on January 26, 2022.
+It is determined by multiplying the number of vested RSUs by the market price of the underlying Shares on the date of vesting. - (3) There were no share-based awards outstanding or awarded during the year ended December 31, 2024. - (4) There were no non-equity incentive plan compensation outstanding or awarded during the year ended December 31, 2024.

-No compensation securities were re-priced, cancelled and replaced, had their term extended, or otherwise materially modified in the Company's financial year ended December 31, 2023.
+No compensation securities were re-priced, cancelled and replaced, had their term extended, or otherwise materially modified in the Company's financial year ended December 31, 2024.